karlestampador/karlestampador/README.md

 I'll also be adding future projects related to statistical modelling and data visualization within the next few months!

 ## 🛠️Skills & Tools
-- Programming Languages: R, Python (Pandas, Altair), Java, and LaTeX
+- Programming Languages: R, Python (Pandas, NumPy, Altair), Java, and LaTeX
-- Tools & Platforms: GitHub, Visual Studio Code, Git, Jupyter Notebook & JupyterLab
+- Tools & Platforms: GitHub, Visual Studio Code, Git, JupyterLab

 ## 📚 Coursework & Certifcations
 Throughout my time at UBC, while I have taken a variety of courses in economics and statistics, I have also taken courses in data science, mathematics, and computer science, which I have included below: